 Pan-Seared Fish Tacos

-One of my favorite fangating™ recipes is fish tacos, especially when I am in coastal sports towns with local fresh fish.
-Tonight I made them with some wild striped bass and a fun twist: Thai ginger marinade!
+One of our favorite tailgating recipes is fish tacos, especially when we are in coastal sports towns with local fresh fish.
+This particular recipe came together with some wild-caught striped bass and a fun twist: Thai ginger marinade!
 Feel free to use whatever fresh fish you can get your hands on (think snapper, flounder, grouper, tile fish, etc.).

 1 green onion, thinly sliced

-1/2 lb. fresh striped bass (or some other white fish you prefer)
+½ pound fresh striped bass (or whatever white fish you prefer)

-In a bowl, combine your kale and cilantro and put aside.
+In a bowl, combine your kale and cilantro.
+Put aside.

 In a large skillet, combine the bell peppers, cabbage, onions, and 2 tablespoons of the marinade.